Gabriel2409/obsidian_notes/BST.md

     return node
 ```

-Starting r at len(arr) instead of the last index allows to have the extra
-element in the left subtree when the nb of elements in the array are even.
+Starting r at len(arr) instead of the last index allows to have the extra element in the left subtree when the nb of elements in the array are even.
 It also behaves similarly as passing arr[l:r]
 This is also why we return None when l == r.

 ## Insertion

-Insertion works like look up but we progress until we reach a node who does not have
+Insertion works like look up but we progress until we reach a node that does not have
-the corresponding child and then add the value
+the needee child and then add the value

 ```python
 # val assumed not in tree